 - Being authorized to work in the United States and have a valid Social Security number

-- Having the proper skills for the services needed in the individual’s service plan
+- Having the proper skills for the services needed in the person’s service plan

 - Having the capability to perform the required health maintenance activities in the service plan, and being willing to receive the proper training for them

-Attendants cannot be the spouse, parent, or step-parent of the individual receiving the waiver services.
-They also cannot be the individual’s case manager, support coordinator, or their services facilitator.
+Attendants cannot be the spouse, parent, or step-parent of the person receiving the waiver services.
+They also cannot be the person’s case manager, support coordinator, or their services facilitator.
 Lastly, they cannot be the same person who is designated as the employer of record.

-A Consumer-Directed Services Facilitator is a provider (enrolled through DMAS) who is responsible for supporting both the individual and the caregiver/family by ensuring the monitoring and development of the services plan of care.
+A Consumer-Directed Services Facilitator is a provider (enrolled through DMAS) who is responsible for supporting both the person and the caregiver/family by ensuring the monitoring and development of the services plan of care.
 They also provide attendants with management training and complete ongoing review activities (as required by DMAS) for consumer-directed personal care and Short-term care for a child or adult that allows the primary caregiver relief.
 More services.

 This role includes:

-- Developing the service plan with the EOR and the individual
+- Developing the service plan with the EOR and the person

-- Ensuring that the individual gets the services they need
+- Ensuring that the person gets the services they need

 - Providing the appropriate forms to the fiscal employer agent to start the process of establishing the EOR, and then review the manual with the chosen EOR.